-If you need to make your documentation, manuals, user guides, or other documents publicly available and require versioning flexibility and customization options, Scroll Documents can help.
+If you need to make your documentation, manuals, user guides, or other documents publicly available and require versioning flexibility and customization options, Scroll Documents and Scroll Viewport can help.

-The app makes it easy to structure, author, and version documentation in your private Confluence Cloud space, then make it available to everyone by simply publishing the documentation to a public space.
+These apps make it easy to structure, author, and version documentation in your private Confluence Cloud spaces, then make it available to everyone by simply publishing the documentation to a public or restricted help center.

 See a Live Example

-The Confluence space you see above is publicly available.
-Visit the space to see an example of how you could publish your documentation.
+The example help center you see above is publicly available and built entirely on Confluence Cloud.
+Visit the site to see an example of what your published documentation can look like.

-From a public space, your users can browse and navigate help documentation in a clean and professional way.
-Your team enjoys all the benefits of authoring content in Confluence, alongside a few supporting features like versioning, exporting, and status labels to track the progress of your documentation as it's written.
+From a help center, your users can browse and navigate your help documentation in a well-structured and professional way.
+Your team enjoys all the benefits of authoring content in Confluence, alongside a few supporting features like versioning, exporting, and the ability to track the progress of your documentation as it's written.
 Here's how it works:

 Author Documentation in Confluence

-The app offers a number of features not available in Confluence Cloud alone, like multi-page versioning and the ability to structure your pages to be read in one view as shown below:
+The app offers a number of features not available in Confluence Cloud out-of-the-box, like multi-page versioning and the ability to track changes and compare versions to see what has changed from one version to the next.

 You can also create and manage as many documents as you need, giving you the power to manage documentation or user guides for multiple products in a single Confluence space.